churchianity/Clue/doc/types.md

 Booleans (bool) will be a byte in size, unless they are inside of a struct which has other booleans - in which case they are packed into the bits of X bytes, where X is the smallest number of bytes that can accomodate the number of boolean present.
 The actual amount of space available depends on struct packing.

 You can perform logical operations on booleans, such as `true == true` or `true and false` or `not false`, but no other operations, even though while being shuttled around, they are often equivalent to a value of type `u8`.
+Casting a `bool` to another type is not allowed.

 ## Escape Characters